zhengshuai1001/JiKouCompany/README.md

 Do more of what makes you happy.

 The world is moving so fast that the person who says it can't be done is generally interrupted by someone doing it.

+Failure is success if you learn from it